Zayuz/EosNotes/content/The World/Religions/Incarnates.md

 [[Andoral]], ???
 Cult of Perfection?

 [[Lusacan]] was chained up in the area called [[Lusacan's Fall]], no big shock.
 It was mentioned in the Alderwyl region guide that the [[Dragon Empire]] has that entire area well fortified.

-Incarnates share some similarities with Shadows, in that Florian's Mask can detect their presence and corruption. [[Vora]] openly admitted to being flooded with Shadow, and insisted that it did not compromise her humanity before her death.

 ### Malphas Binds the Incarnates
 [[Malphas]] encountered many of the Incarnates feasting upon the [[Luminos]] at once and bound them all in a permanent time-stop spell.
 This has more or less saved the world since he did it.
 Given that they seem impossible to permanently kill, this was a very smart thing to do.